 The DDU Computational Chemistry Team is looking for a highly motivated Computational Chemist.

-The successful candidate will work as part of our multi-disciplinary drug discovery teams contributing to compound design from the hit discovery process to lead optimisation and, together with the other Computational Chemists, to drive the development of computational methods for compounds optimisation.
+The successful candidate will work as part of our multi-disciplinary drug discovery teams contributing to compound design from the hit discovery process to lead optimisation.
+Together with the other Computational Chemists will also drive the development of computational methods for compounds optimisation.

 The post is available immediately.
-Salary will depend on experience.
+Starting salary from £32,817 to £40,322 depending on experience.
 A relocation allowance is available.